rasa/KPEnhancedEntryView/Readme.txt

 v1.4
  Match KeePass 2.30 behaviour for case-insensitivity of field names.
 Multiple custom fields on the same entry with names which differ only by case are no longer allowed.
+ Password (and other protected fields) are now shown using the selected Password font

 v1.3
  Support for multi-line field values.
 Press Shift+Enter to insert a new line when editing